AnnieFiB/webportfolio/_posts/2025-11-23-api-kafka-sparks-pgadmin-powerbi-stock-market.md

 ## **Conclusion — A Production-Ready Fintech Pipeline, Built End to End**

 This project demonstrates that one can engineer the same streaming architecture used by financial institutions, hedge funds, and trading platforms **end-to-end, containerised, and real-time**.

-You’ve built:
+I've built:

 *   a resilient ingestion system